ticofab/ticofab.github.io/_posts/2018-07-16-Caterina-side-project.md

 comments: false
 ---

-Caterina is my side project with big data and Machine Learning.
+Caterina is my side project with Big Data and Machine Learning.
 The quest is for predictable patterns between a crypto event (such as a product release, a conference, a fork...) and fluctuation in the price of its related cryptocurrency.

 These posts are published on Medium.